LennartFr/blockchain-meetup-2018/README.md

 6:00-6:30pm: Light dinner and registration

 6-30-8:30pm: Talks: Lennart: The Blockchain Building Blocks, how do you write your first app, how do you deploy it, how do you move it to
                              the cloud.
-Overview of the latest programming resources.
+Overview of the latest programming resources.<p>
                     Raheel: Writing Blockchain apps.
 An experience report.
 How to plan your app, how to deploy it.